Board of Directors

 Leticia Gomez Franco

-Leticia Gomez Franco is executive director of the Balboa Art Conservation Center(BACC).
+Leticia Gomez Franco is executive director of the Balboa Art Conservation Center (BACC).
 A seasoned arts professional with deep roots in the San Diego community, Gomez Franco's work at BACC is informed by her commitment to preserving culture and years of hands-on experience with exhibitions, artists, and communities.
 Before joining BACC, Gomez Franco served as the Senior Arts and Culture Funding Manager of the City of San Diego Commission for Arts and Culture where she administered over $11 million in grants for community arts organizations.
 Prior to that she was the Director of Programs and Lead Curator for the New Americans Museum, an institution dedicated to preserving and presenting the immigrant experience, and established The Front: A Collaborative of Art, Culture, Design and Urbanism as a formal art gallery and leading binational laboratory of creative thought in the world's most trafficked border region, San Ysidro/Tijuana.
-As an accomplished curator she has developed more than forty exhibitions at various museums and galleries.
-Her independently curated work has elicited nationwide press and attention, as well.
-She holds a master’s degree in Curatorial Theory from the Liberal Arts and Sciences program of San Diego State University, and a bachelor’s in English and Chicana/o Studies from the University of California, Berkeley.

 James Halliday

 James Halliday is Vice President and Chief Advancement Officer at the NTC Foundation/Arts District Liberty Station.
-Prior to joining the NTC Foundation, James was executive director of A.R.T.S A Reason to Survive.
+Before joining the NTC Foundation, James was executive director of A.R.T.S A Reason to Survive.
 A native San Diegan, James attended public K-12 schools, completed the International Baccalaureate Diploma program at San Diego HS in 1999, and had the privilege of being an Aaron Price Fellow, where the connection between civic engagement and public leadership first took root.
 After graduating with a degree in history from Stanford in 2003, James pursued postgraduate studies in Cracow, Poland, where he lived until 2005.
-Between 2005-14, he lived in Seoul, Moscow, and Istanbul, where he worked for many years in journalism, before transitioning the focus of his work to the intersection of education, philanthropy, and social enterprise.
-Prior to joining A.R.T.S., he was program director at the Education Synergy Alliance, and actively involved in shaping the impact economy for the greater San Diego region through his work with ImpactSD and the local chapter of EPIP.
+Between 2005-14, he lived in Seoul, Moscow, and Istanbul, where he worked for many years in journalism before transitioning the focus of his work to the intersection of education, philanthropy, and social enterprise.
+Prior to joining A.R.T.S., he was program director at the Education Synergy Alliance and was actively involved in shaping the impact economy for the greater San Diego region through his work with ImpactSD and the local chapter of EPIP.

 Victoria L. Hamilton